 If you provide care for seeing your loved one from a distance, frequent visits may not be possible.
 However, with today’s technology, it is easier than ever to keep in touch.
 If they do not have one yet, get your parent a cell phone.
 Make sure they are easy to use and pre-loaded with family numbers, emergency, and other pertinent contact information.
 If you were able, teach your parents how to use the video chatting application and schedule regular calls.
 These video calls can allow you to see each other and help you detect any potential problems along the way.

 Ensure You Can Communicate with Their Physicians

 Providing care from a distance adds a certain level of complication when it comes to participating in your parent or loved one’s medical appointments.
-Ask your parents to grant you permission to inquire about the status of care directly with their physician, in-home care provider, or the staff at Baxter Senior Living.
+Ask your parents to grant you permission to inquire about the status of care directly with their physician, in-home care provider, or the staff at their senior living community.
 This will enable you to follow up if you have any specific concerns or questions regarding medical treatment or their ongoing care plan.
 If possible, arrange to be available by phone during their next appointment so you can remain informed about existing or newly diagnosed conditions.

 Consider In-Home Services or Senior Living Communities